farmOS/farmOS-map/README.md

 | `translating` | every mouse move while translating | all features in the drawing layer |[Translate](https://openlayers.org/en/latest/apidoc/module-ol_interaction_Translate.html) |
 | `translateend` | after translation stops | all features in the drawing layer |[Translate](https://openlayers.org/en/latest/apidoc/module-ol_interaction_Translate.html) |

+&ast; Note that `featurechange` and `delete` are custom event types provided by farmOS-map (not by OpenLayers).

+The `featurechange` event is a shortcut that automatically assigns the callback to all events that fire when features are changed in the drawing layer, including `drawend`, `modifyend`, `translating`, `translateend`, and `delete`.
+This is useful if all you want to do is get WKT whenever features change.

+The `delete` event fires when the "Delete selected features" button is clicked.

 ### Adding behaviors